Divine Prosperity: Heresy or What? #2

 Psalm 1

-Which leads us to the one Psalm I will explore in its entirety, the very first one.
+Which leads us to the single psalm I will explore in its entirety, the very first one.
 In it, we have a massive set of promises to the righteous and evildoers alike.

 Blessed is the man who walks not in the counsel of the ungodly, nor stands in the path of sinners, nor sits in the seat of the scornful; but his delight is in the law of the Lord, and in His law he meditates day and night.